-Memorial's School of Graduate Studies (SGS) is home to over 3,800 graduate students enrolled in over 100 graduate diploma, and master's and doctoral degree programs.
+Memorial's School of Graduate Studies (SGS) is home to approximately 3,800 graduate students enrolled in over 100 graduate diploma, and master's and doctoral degree programs.

 The School is a central agency responsible for the collection, maintenance, and distribution of materials on graduate students.
 It maintains graduate files and administers graduate applications, admissions, comprehensive examinations, thesis examinations, and doctoral defences.
 SGS is also responsible for registrarial functions, graduate enrolment management, and recruitment, and administers graduate student funding including assistantships, external and internal scholarships, baseline fellowships, supervisor support, and Tricouncil global payments.